Castle Dracula

-Castle Dracula is the fictitious Transylvanian residence of Count Dracula, the vampire antagonist in Bram Stoker's 1897 horror novel Dracula.The first few scenes and last few such as where he dies also take place here.
+Castle Dracula (also known as Dracula’s castle) is the fictitious Transylvanian residence of Count Dracula, the vampire antagonist in Bram Stoker's 1897 horror novel Dracula.
+It is the setting of the first few and final scenes of the novel.

 Events in the novel taking place in or near the castle

 In the novel's first chapters, the young English solicitor Jonathan Harker, traveling from London via Paris, Munich, Vienna, Budapest, Klausenburg, and Bistritz, arrives at the castle after being picked up in the Borgo Pass by a mysterious driver, whom Harker later recognizes as his host, Count Dracula, himself.
 During the trip, he apparently falls asleep but wakes up when the calèche reaches the stronghold.
 The driver disappears and Harker thinks himself lost until the door opens and the Count bids him welcome.

-After some tasty meals, which Harker always enjoys alone, and various conversations about the property Carfax Abbey near Purfleet, which his host wishes to purchase, Harker discovers that his patron has some disturbing habits, like climbing down the walls of the building like a lizard.
+After some meals, which Harker always takes alone, and various conversations about the Carfax property near Purfleet, which his host wishes to purchase, Harker discovers that his patron has some disturbing habits, like climbing down the walls of the building like a lizard.
 Harker finds himself a prisoner in the castle.

 One night, when he falls asleep in a forbidden room, he is harassed by the three Brides of Dracula, who are interrupted by a furious Count, claiming the guest for himself.
 Apart from the scene with the female vampires, however, who provokes a strange desire in him to be kissed by those red lips, Harker is not attacked in any way.
 The Count induces him to stay for a much longer time than planned and write some letters home to appease his employer and his fiancée Mina Murray.
 Harker scales the walls of the castle himself, enters the Count's empty room, and discovers a crypt in the chapel, wherein fifty boxes with earth are stored; in one of them, he finds the Count, who has just fed on blood.
 Harker tries to hit him with a shovel, but the blow is diverted by the Count's hypnotic powers.
 In this box, the Count is later transported to be shipped to England.
 Harker remains in the castle with the seductive female vampires but finally manages to escape to Budapest, where he is taken care of by Sister Agatha.

 All events are recorded in Harker's journal, which later serves his friends as a report about the vampire and as a travel guide.
 After Lucy Westenra, Mina Murray's old school friend has died from a mysterious illness, Professor Abraham Van Helsing visits Mina and reads the diary, which he confirms to be a realistic account of the unbelievable circumstances Jonathan was confronted with.